justintadlock/hybrid-tabs/readme.txt

 == Description ==

 This plugin has been retired.
 I've replaced it with a much better plugin that can work with any theme.
-Check out [Whistles](http://wordpress.org/plugins/hybrid-tabs).
+Check out [Whistles](http://wordpress.org/plugins/whistles), which allows you to create tabs, toggles, and accordions.

 Thank you to all the supporters of this plugin over the years.

+### Forks

+If you'd like to fork this plugin or even take over the project altogether, let me know.
+I'm done with it.

 == Installation ==